 Gametophytic PCA

 We conducted principal component analysis to explore the relationships between the gametophytic variables.
 The first three components explained 92.5% of the variance.
-Just as is the sporophytic PCA, there was little divergence between the two regions.
+As for the sporophytic PCA, there was little divergence between the two regions for gametophytic PCA.
 However, there was division between northern and southern plants along PC1.
 Tmax and Topt loaded in the opposite direction of Tmin.
 Conversely, all PTGR variables load evenly on the first two principal components and in the same direction.

 Figure 8.
 Correlation matrix of sporophytic (dark gray) and gametophytic variables (black) with significant Pearson’s correlations.
 Blue colors indicate positive correlations and red colors indicate negative correlations.